 Disney World is so large that there are plenty of other things to do on a rainy day.
 Have a spa day, go to the movies at Disney Springs or explore some of Disney's unique hotels by resort hopping.
 Contrary to what one may think, it can be a good time to visit one of the water parks.
 As long as there isn't lightning nearby, the water parks remain open during light rain.
 You're going to get wet either way!

-When it rains hard, we hop in line for rides or shows that are indoors, including the queue.
-Here's a full list of the best attractions to hit at each park when it's time to take cover from the rain.
+When it rains hard, we hop in line for rides, shows or characters that are indoors, including the queue.
+Here's a full list of the best attractions and shows to hit at each park when it's time to take cover from the rain.

 - Buzz Lightyear's Space Ranger Spin